Cablegate: Libya: Meeting with Returned Gtmo Detainees Under Usg-Gol Transfer Framework Mou

 DEPT FOR S/WCI, L (J. SCHWARTZ, S. POMPER)

 E.O.
 12958: DECL: 6/11/2018

 TAGS: KBTR PREL PGOV PHUM PTER PINR PINS LY

 SUBJECT: LIBYA: MEETING WITH RETURNED GTMO DETAINEES UNDER USG-GOL TRANSFER FRAMEWORK MOU

-1. (S/NF) Summary: Post visited two returned Guantanamo detainees to confirm their welfare and whereabouts, and the legal basis on which they are being detained in Libya.
-One detainee's trial has been completed and he is awaiting a verdict on the four charges he faces; the case of the second detainee is expected to go to trial in the next two to three months.
+1. (S/NF) Summary: Post visited two returned Guantanamo detainees to confirm their welfare and whereabouts and clarify the status of any pending legal action against them.
+One detainee's trial has reportedly been completed and he understands he has been sentenced to 25 years imprisonment.
+The trial of the second detainee has begun and several hearings have been held; the next is scheduled for September 3.
 End summary.

-2. (S/NF) At a June 10 meeting, P/E Chief interviewed separately returned Guantanamo detainees Muhammad Abdallah Mansur al-Rimi (AKA Abdul Salam Abdul Omar Sufrani, ISN 194) and Ben Qumu Abu Sufian Ibrahim Ahmed Hamouda (ISN 557) per ref A instructions.
-The meeting took place at a GOL security service facility in Tripoli, and was attended by a host government security official.
-The last visit to the two returned detainees took place on December 25, 2007 (ref B).
+2. (S/NF) Per refs A and B, P/E Chief interviewed separately returned Guantanamo detainees Muhammad Abdallah Mansur al-Rimi (AKA Abdul Salam Abdul Omar Sufrani, ISN 194) and Ben Qumu Abu Sufian Ibrahim Ahmed Hamouda (ISN 557) on September 1.
+The meeting took place at a GOL security service facility in Tripoli.
+A host government security official facilitated the meeting; however, no host government officials participated in the meetings with the two returned detainees.
+The last visit to the two returned detainees took place on June 10, 2008 (ref C).
 ISN 194